GDSC-CPU/tf-workshop/slides/workshop-linear/model-dense.md

 layout: two-cols
 ---

-# NumPy Code, Numpy Code
+# NumPy Array, Numpy Slice

 From the Keras docs: